 To be eligible for Housing Assistance and Other Needs Assistance from FEMA, a disaster survivors’ primary residence must have been damaged by the disaster.
 The disaster survivor would need to show they had been living in the damaged home at the time of the disaster, provide proof of ownership and no or inadequate insurance coverage.
 Lastly, a disaster survivor must be a U.S. Citizen, Legal Permanent Resident or Qualified Alien as defined by FEMA in the IAPPG.

-FEMA’s Occupancy and Ownership Standards was updated in 2021 but the current IAPPG has not been updated to include this information.
+FEMA updated its Occupancy and Ownership Standards in 2021 but did not update the current IAPPG to include this information.
 You can view the updated standards for Expanded Assistance for Disaster Survivors by reviewing the FEMA Fact Sheet on Updates to FEMA’s Individual Assistance Program and Policy Guide, Version 1.1.

 2.4 Applying to FEMA